allenrobel/ask/docs/spirent/stc_streamblock.rst

 rx_type                                 The type of the rx entity.
 This currently
                                         allows for a single value: device.
-This is used, along with rx, and rx_protocol, to construct the Spirent DstBinding-targets value::
+This is used, along with rx_name, and rx_protocol, to construct the Spirent DstBinding-targets value::

                                             - Type: str()